pyxnat/pyxnat/doc/index.rst

 Overview
 --------

-**pyxnat** is a Python library to communicate with `XNAT <http://www.xnat.org>`_ which is an extensible database system for imaging and related data. pyxnat uses the RESTful Web Services provided by XNAT and aims to ease communications with an XNAT server to plug-in external tools or python scripts by exposing a simple and consistent API.
+:mod:`pyxnat` is an open source, BSD-licenced library providing a programmatic interface with `XNAT <http://www.xnat.org>`_ which is an extensible management system for imaging data (and related). :mod:`pyxnat` uses the RESTful Web services provided by XNAT and allows easier interaction with an XNAT server through a simple and consistent API using the `Python <https://www.python.org/>`_ programming language.

 :doc:`installing`
 	Instructions on how to get the distribution.